Hardlymoving writes about do-it-yourself automobile maintenance on various makes and models.

 Do a Front End Alignment After Replacing the Tie Rods

-After replacing the tie rods, the customer had a front end alignment done on an alignment machine.
+After replacing the tie rods, the customer had a front-end alignment done on an alignment machine.
 You have to do this if you do not want premature tire wear.

-Anothr customer of mine went three months without an alignment and wore out his tires to the steel cords.
+Another customer of mine went three months without an alignment and wore out his tires to the steel cords.
 The tires were ready to blow out.

 The videos below, with text instructions, will show you step-by-step how to replace both the inner and outer tie rods on a Chevy Tahoe ('01-'06).
+Each video will begin at the appropriate step of the process.

 1. Disconnect the Outer Tie Rod From the Steering Knuckle